 Sesshin is conducted three times yearly under the guidance of one or more of our teachers: So'zan Miller Roshi, Soen Linxweiler Roshi, and Meido Moore Roshi.
 Other priests and senior students also provide guidance at sesshin.
 Though a challenge for anyone, beginners may expect to be supported with constant instruction and encouragement at sesshin.

-Upon completion of residential facilities (projected March 2018), Korinji will begin the traditional Zen monastic schedule consisting of two annual training periods (ango) of approximately four-months duration each, and with a one-week sesshin (intensive meditation retreat) each month.
+Korinji conducts a traditional Zen monastic schedule consisting of two annual training periods (ango) of approximately four-months duration each, and with a one-week sesshin (intensive meditation retreat) each month.

-Short- or long-term residence at Korinji will be open to a small number of persons determined to undertake this kind of intensive Buddhist practice.
+Short- or long-term residence at Korinji is open to a small number of persons determined to undertake this kind of intensive Buddhist practice.
 No gender is excluded.
-Laypersons, ordained persons, as well as those wishing to train toward Zen ordination will be welcome.
+Laypersons, ordained persons, as well as those wishing to train toward Zen ordination are welcome.

-Please note that Korinji will function as a senmon dojo (that is, a rigorous training monastery) rather than a more casual retreat center or meditation "resort."
+Please note that Korinji functions as a senmon dojo (that is, a rigorous training monastery) rather than a more casual retreat center or meditation "resort."

-If you are interested in residing at Korinji short- or long-term for Zen monastic practice, you will find the information you need here:
+If you are interested in residing at Korinji short- or long-term for Zen monastic practice, you can reach out for more information here: Korinji contact page